Research

 The Formation Mechanism of False Memory

-One line of my research focuses on understanding the formation mechanism of false memory using the framework of fuzzy-trace theory (FTT; Brainerd & Reyna, 1995).
-I have used hypothesis-driven behavioral experimentation and mathematical modeling to investigate the unique role of "gist" in false memory formation.
-Recently, I have been conducting computational implementations of FTT to formulate the episodic representation and processing mechanism that give rise to false memories.
+One line of our lab's research focuses on understanding the formation mechanism of false memory using the framework of fuzzy-trace theory (FTT; Brainerd & Reyna, 1995).
+We have used hypothesis-driven behavioral experimentation and mathematical modeling to investigate the unique role of "gist" in false memory formation.
+Additionally, we have also used computational modeling to formulate the episodic representation and processing mechanism that give rise to false memories.

 Example publications:

 Chang, M., Johns, B. T. & Brainerd, C. J. (under revision).
-True and false recognition in MINERVA2: A computational implementation of fuzzy-trace theory.
+True and false recognition in MINERVA2: Integrating fuzzy-trace theory and computational memory modeling.

 Chang, M., & Brainerd, C. J. (2021).
 Semantic and phonological false memory: A review of theory and data.
 Journal of Memory and Language, 119, 104210.
 [PDF]